I've seen this exact phrase hundreds of times, most recently on a site that should know better, The Register.

 Cookies are small pieces of data which your web browser stores at the request of certain web sites.

 I don't know who started this meme or why people keep copying it without stopping to think.
 But I smell a Fox Terrier.
-That was Stephen Jay Gould's example of a factoid invented by one writer and blindly copied by all who come later, (the fox terrier -- and no other breed -- was used for years to describe the size of Eohippus).
-At least that one was reasonably close.
-Gould went on to describe many more examples where people copied the wrong information, each successive textbook copying the last with no one ever going back to the source to check the information.
+That was Stephen Jay Gould's example, in his book Bully for Brontosaurus, of a factoid invented by one writer and blindly copied by all who come later.
+The fox terrier -- and no other breed -- was used universally for years to describe the size of Eohippus.
+At least it was reasonably close; Gould went on to describe many more examples where people copied the wrong information, each successive textbook copying the last with no one ever going back to the source to check the information.
 It's usually a sign that the writer doesn't really understand what they're writing.
 Surely copying the phrase everyone else uses must be safe!